 Cell-U-Jec Side Effects

-Note: This page contains information about the side effects of betamethasone.
-Some of the dosage forms included on this document may not apply to the brand name Cell-U-Jec.
+Note: This document contains side effect information about betamethasone.
+Some of the dosage forms listed on this page may not apply to the brand name Cell-U-Jec.

 For the Consumer